phoebe-leong/bookstore/README.md

 ### Bookstore Customer Program
 With this piece of software, users can buy books from the store.
-At the start of the program, they are prompted to either sign up or log in with a preexisting account.
+At the start of the program, they are prompted to either sign up or log in with a pre-existing account.
 This is so that the user can view their full buying history if they desire.

 Each user is given a randomly generated identification code on sign up.